-- Target Number of Shares originally expected to vest at August 31, 2012 232,576 shares - Vesting Dates August 31, 2012, March 2, 2013 and August 31, 2013 - Grant Date Fair Value of Common Stock \$5.28 per share - Performance Measurement Period 4 years
+- Target Number of Shares originally expected to vest at August 31, 2013 232,576 shares - Vesting Dates August 31, 2012, March 2, 2013 and August 31, 2013 - Grant Date Fair Value of Common Stock \$5.28 per share - Performance Measurement Period 4 years

-The 2010 LTIP has a four-year performance period with three potential vesting dates if certain financial measures related to operating income are achieved during the performance period.
-These awards were outstanding and subject to performance during fiscal 2010, 2011, 2012, and 2013.
+The 2010 LTIP had a four-year performance period with three potential vesting dates if certain financial measures were achieved during the performance period.
+These awards were subject to ongoing performance during fiscal 2010, 2011, and 2012.

-Consistent with previous LTIP awards, the final number of shares awarded to participants is variable and is based upon the achievement of the specified financial goals during the performance measurement period.
-However, the fiscal 2010 award has multiple vesting or "determination" dates that occur on August 31, 2012, March 2, 2013 (end of second quarter) and August 31, 2013.
+Consistent with previous LTIP awards, the final number of shares awarded to participants was variable and was based upon the achievement of specified financial goals during the performance measurement period.
+However, the fiscal 2010 award had multiple vesting or "determination" dates that occur on August 31, 2012, March 2, 2013 (end of second quarter) and August 31, 2013.